minhnimble/learning-notes/books/effective-engineer.md

 One technique to make batch processes (a sequence of actions without human intervention) easier to maintain and more resilient to failure is to make them idempotent.
 An idempotent process produces the same results regardless of whether it's run once or multiple times.

 Structuring a batch process so that it's at least retry-able or re-entrant can still help.
-A retry-able or reentrant process is able to complete successfully after a previous interrupted call.
+A retry-able or reentrant process is completed successfully after a previous interrupted call.

 ## Hone Your Ability to Respond and Recover Quickly